Aria Mia Loberti

 Aria Mia Loberti (born 1994) is an American actress and author.
-She stars as Marie-Laure Leblanc in the Netflix miniseries All the Light We Cannot See.
-She won her inaugural role from a global search of thousands of actresses.
+She is known for portraying Marie-Laure Leblanc in the Netflix miniseries All the Light We Cannot See (2023).

-Biography
+Early life and education

 Aria Mia Loberti was born and raised into an Italian-American family in Johnston, Rhode Island.
 She was homeschooled online from the third through twelfth grades.
 As a child and teen, she trained intensively in classical ballet at the preprofessional level.
 She also trained in martial arts and holds a yoga teaching certification, working as a certified yoga teacher throughout college.

 Loberti attended the University of Rhode Island from 2016 to 2020.
 She graduated summa cum laude with three majors — Philosophy, Communication Studies, and Political Science — and minors in Ancient Greek language and Rhetoric, and completed the Honors Program.
 She received her master's degree in ancient rhetoric with distinction in 2021 from Royal Holloway, University of London on a Fulbright Scholarship.
 She started her doctoral studies in ancient rhetoric at Pennsylvania State University in 2021, when she began to question her career path.
 She then responded on a whim to an All The Light We Cannot See open global casting search posted online, which, after booking the role, led her to pursue acting as a full time career.

+Career

-Acting career
+Acting

-Loberti’s inaugural acting role was the lead character of Marie-Laure Leblanc in Netflix's adaptation of the 2014 novel All the Light We Cannot See.
+Loberti’s first acting role was as the lead character of Marie-Laure Leblanc in Netflix's adaptation of the 2014 novel All the Light We Cannot See.
 It was also her first audition.
 Her performance has been universally praised by critics, described as "graceful and affecting", "luminous", "resonant, [and] captivating", and a "radiant…good and pure presence that grounds the series' sense of jeopardy".
 Her co-star Mark Ruffalo referred to her as "a revelation".

-She received a Rising Star Award at the 2023 Toronto International Film Festival and an Entertainment Weekly Breaking Big Award at the 2023 SCAD Savannah Film Festival.
-She was nominated for Best Breakthrough Performance at the 2024 Film Independent Spirit Awards.

 Loberti, who has a form of the genetic eye condition achromatopsia, landed the part after a global search for an actor who was blind or had low-vision.
 A fan of the book, she auditioned after learning about the search from a childhood teacher.
 Despite no acting training, Loberti beat out thousands of submissions to secure the role three weeks after she sent in her self tape.
 Director Shawn Levy stated of Loberti: "I didn't know what she had acted in, I didn't know what her training was, all I knew is that there was a combination of intelligence, which was extremely self-evident, and a luminous quality on camera… I later found out that not only was she new to acting—she had never even auditioned before."
+She received a Rising Star Award at the 2023 Toronto International Film Festival and an Entertainment Weekly Breaking Big Award at the 2023 SCAD Savannah Film Festival.
+She was nominated for Best Breakthrough Performance at the 2024 Film Independent Spirit Awards.